The Glock 43X vs SIG P365: How Do They Compare?

 Magazine Capacity

 Admittedly, the P365 set the standard at 10 rounds in a flush-fitting magazine.
-SIG used an odd hybrid of single-stack and double-stack magazines to make a very efficient magazine design.
-Glock went with the tried and true single-stack design.
+Sig Sauer used an odd hybrid design — combining elements of both single-stack and double-stack magazines — to create a highly efficient, compact magazine.
+In contrast, Glock stuck with its traditional single-stack design.

 Modularity